How-to make a great t-shirt (Part 1)

 What graphics software do I need?

 Other popular graphics programs which support the PNG format include Photoshop Elements, Adobe Illustrator, Corel Photo-Paint, Pixelmator, Inkscape (another free one), Paint Shop Pro, Pixel image editor, Paint.NET and Xara.
+We have also found some super helpful tutorials online either on blogs or Youtube.
+At the bottom of this FAQ is a list of some of our favourites.

 What is a PNG File?